mingfuli/mingfuli.github.io/_portfolio/portfolio-1.md

 src="https://www.youtube.com/embed/cVZi1ZLV_6Q">
 </iframe>

-Farlight 84 is a shooter game developed by Lilith Games using **Unreal Engine 4**.
+Farlight 84 is a shooter game developed and published by Lilith Games.
 The game launch on mobile in 2022 and will launch on PC soon.
-I was a Game Client Engineer Intern in the team from May 2022 to Aug 2022.
+I was a Game Client Engineer Intern in the team.
 During my internship, I mainly worked on live content support.

 ### Tech Stack
 Unreal 4, Lua, UI, UE Blueprint, UE UMG

+### Development Time
+May 2022 to Aug 2022 (3 months)

 ### Weapon Inventory
 <img src='/images/farlight_weapon1_small.png'>